 Mawamba Lodge owns a huge property with loads of local wildlife, a small trail for you to go for a walk-in, and a delicious private restaurant just for their tour guests traveling between San Jose Costa Rica and Limon.
 Filling our bellies with one of the numerous upcoming yummy meals, we continued onwards.

-Before coming to the waterways that took us to the Tortuguero island, we had a stopover and visited one of the most important industries in the Limon Province: Bananas!
+Before coming to the waterways that took us to the Tortuguero island, we had a stopover and visited one of the most important industries in the Limon Province.
+This meant seeing Bananas everywhere!

-After an hour more on a dirt road, we arrived to the complex canal system that would eventually bring us to our final destination: Tortuguero Village.
+After an hour more on a dirt road, we arrived at the complex canal system that would eventually bring us to our final destination: Tortuguero Village.
 This is a small and colorful place and it’s people maintain a strong Afro-Caribbean culture.

 Tortuguero, or better known as the Amazon of Costa Rica, was about an hour and a half by boat through the canals of Tortuguero.
 We passed the Tortuguero National Park and ended up in the heart of its colorful, inviting village.

 We walked around it, saw its landmarks, and then continued moving toward the main attraction of this tour.